 Giffords' presence may be the only element about the event above politics.

 Obama used the highest-profile pulpit in the land to reclaim the spotlight from Republicans battling for the right to face him in the general election.
-He was speaking to a Congress cranky after a year of the most bitter partisan fighting in recent memory and the public's widespread disapproval.
+He was speaking to a Congress cranky after a year of the bitterest partisan fighting in recent memory.

-The political subtext seems trivial compared to the real and wrenching journey Giffords has traveled from the "Congress on Your Corner" event a year ago in Tucson that turned violent and changed everything for her to the House chamber Tuesday night.
+But the political subtext seems trivial compared with the wrenching journey Giffords has traveled from the shooting a year ago in Tucson to the House chamber Tuesday night.
 The shootings left six dead, Giffords recovering from a bullet wound to the head and 12 others injured.